The microscopic role of deformation in the dynamics of soft colloids

 \subsection{Distribution of particle asphericity}

-The distributions of particle asphericity $P(a)$ in EPRs are shown for $U=1000$ as a function of $\zeta$ in Fig.~\ref{fig:S6}.
-We find that the shape of $P(a)$ strongly changes upon increasing $\zeta$, as a result of two main contributions: a slowly decreasing probability of finding weakly deformed particles which becomes constant at high $\zeta$ and a growing exponential tail which describes the probability of finding strongly aspherical (and hence deformed) polymer rings.
-These findings are able to explain the melting of the system through particle deformation at high enough $\zeta$.
+The distributions of particle asphericity $P(a)$ for EPRs are shown for $U=1,000$ as a function of $\zeta$ in Fig.~\ref{fig:S6}.
+We find that the shape of $P(a)$ strongly changes upon increasing $\zeta$, as a result of two main contributions: a slowly decreasing probability of finding weakly deformed particles which becomes roughly constant at high $\zeta$ and a growing exponential tail which describes the probability of finding strongly aspherical (and hence deformed) polymer rings.